Josh Bell Player Props: Guardians vs. Padres

 Josh Bell At The Plate

+- Bell has driven home a run in 27 games this season (44.3%), including more than one RBI in 6.6% of his games.

-- He has scored at least once 12 times this season (20.0%), including one multi-run game.
+- He has scored at least one run 12 times this season (19.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.